 Zinc is one of the popular metals used to make automotive parts, although zinc parts are also used in the building and industrial sectors albeit to a lesser degree in comparison.

 Zinc and aluminum castings make up the majority of the automobile parts.
-It is also one of the most significant metals in the automobile segment, especially for parts such as door lock housing, die casting zincpulleys, pawls, and retractor gears in a seat belt system.
+It is also one of the most significant metals in the automobile segment, especially for parts such as door lock housing, pulleys, pawls, and retractor gears in a seat belt system.
 By using zinc as well as the alloys of it, it is perfectly possible to arrive at a strength, ductility, as well as malleability which will not be likely to achieve using other materials.

 Common Applications of Zinc